MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Read about [negotiating an offer][offer-negotiation].
 * Get some data points for [salary negotiations][salary-data].
 * You can also check out this [HackerNewsarticle][hn-negotiation-article]
+* For more algorithms curriculum, find online lectures or see this [Coursera course][Coursera].

+NY only:
 * Attend the Negotiations lecture.

-* For more algorithms curriculum, find online lectures or see this [Coursera course][Coursera].
+SF only:
+* Application competitions take place this week.
+See shared calendar.

 [offer-negotiation]: ./negotiating/email-negotiations.md
 [salary-data]: ./negotiating/salary-data.md